AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/batch.md

 slug: ../dev-guide/high-level/batch
 ---

-DynamoDB provides two main batch operations:
+DynamoDB provides two batch operations:

 * `BatchGetItem` - Read multiple items from one or more tables.
 * `BatchWriteItem` -  Put or delete multiple items in one or more tables.